klasocki/REPLang/readme.md

 It is as easy to type as possible, tries to use fewest brackets possible, and everything can be written as a one-liner.

 Please note that REPLang is not designed to be a fully-fledged programming language.
+I tried to learn as much as possible during development, not make it as good as possible.
 It is written in python using PLY, and only slightly optimized.
 It is best used as a comfortable and easy to use calculator.